Child Support

 In Colorado, child support typically ends when the child reaches the age of 19.
 However, there are certain circumstances that can alter this general rule.
 If the child is still in high school at the age of 19 and is expected to graduate before turning 21, child support may continue until their graduation or until they turn 21, whichever occurs earlier.
 Additionally, child support can terminate earlier than the age of 19 if the child becomes emancipated, marries, or joins the military.
 It is essential to understand that each case is unique, and the court may consider other factors that could impact the termination of child support.
 It is advisable for parents involved in child support matters to seek legal advice and guidance from a family law attorney to ensure a clear understanding of their specific situation and rights under Colorado law.

 At Creager Legal, we offer comprehensive child support solutions tailored to your unique circumstances.
-Whether you are seeking to establish an initial child support order, modify an existing order, or enforce compliance with a child support obligation, our skilled child support lawyer has the knowledge and experience to assist you.
+Whether you are seeking to establish an initial child support order, modify an existing order, or enforce compliance with a child support obligation, our Colorado child support lawyer has the knowledge and experience to assist you.
 We work closely with you to understand your specific situation and provide personalized legal strategies that prioritize your child's best interests.
 Speak with our child support attorney and find a child support attorney near me.

 child support lawyer near me